patreecio1/PEABUX-BACKEND-API-ASSESSMENT/README.md

 # Run Application

-* Run the Logistics.Api project setting it as atartup project
+* Run the HealthInsuranceERP.Api project setting it as atartup project